Developer Guide

 We chose Alternative 1 because this is the most suitable option given the limited development time and more controllable impacts on other components of the application.
 More importantly, we estimate that the current maximum length is sufficient to meet most of our users’ common needs.
 Thus, under normal usage, this additional restrictions will not cause great inconveniences to our users.

-3.4.3 Design considerations for Tag
+3.4.3 Design considerations for Tag and Category Object

-Object, we face the same challenge when displaying tasks or events with tags and categories
+Similar to Name Object, we face the same challenge when displaying tasks or events with tags and categories

 of excessively long length.